 This will then inform the other decisions, the setup of the seating area.

-Start with a plan of the space and keep in mind the concept that you wish to implement, as well as looking at the general principles of how to implement flows.
+Start with a plan of the space and keep in mind the concept that you wish to implement.
+As well, look at the general principles of how to implement flows.
 You will want to consider how the customers interact with the space, then how the staff will work.
 This will initially inform the placement of the counter, as well as a starting point of how to make things as efficiently as possible.
 It will also inform you on where the various areas of the layout will be, such as the seating area, display case, and behind-the-counter items.
 Ideally, you will want to keep flows as separate as possible.
 In practice, for example, this translates into having a single customer flow around the counter, for maximum efficiency.

 Every interior has a set of components that creates the design and needs to be tackled.
 These are the floor, the walls, the ceiling, the windows and doors, furnishings, and the lighting.
 These are the defining elements of any interior design and a coffee shop is no different.